-If you have a dry skin type or if you are dealing with dehydrated flaky skin in the colder weather months, or simply want the latest technology in a hyaluronic acid serum, this serum is definitely worth considering.
+If you have a dry skin type or if you are dealing with dehydrated, flaky skin in the colder weather months, or you simply want the latest technology in a hyaluronic acid serum, this serum is definitely worth considering.

 How To Apply NIOD Multi-Molecular Hyaluronic Complex (MMHC2)

 Apply AM and PM after cleansing and toning but under other skincare products.
 (It really works well under other skincare products thanks to its extremely thin consistency.)

 NIOD notes that Multi-Molecular Hyaluronic Complex works well with NIOD Copper Amino Isolate Serum 3 1:1.
 (I like using them together, as both serums are extremely lightweight and non-sticky.)